You Spin me Right Round Baby, Right Round

 Having completed the series on MVVM, the next few post will feature some of the controls I’ve developed to complement the standard WPF classes.

-The first is relatively simple – a busy spinner.
+The first is relatively simple – a busy spinner (otherwise known as a progress ring).
 There are already many implementations of this type of control published, but I’ve come across quite a few that either consume way too much in the way of system resources, or fail to switch off when they are no longer active / displayed.

 My version of the control consists of a Canvas object containing a group of ellipses, laid out in a circle.
 Each ellipse has the same fill value – bound to the foreground of the control, but with a different opacity value to provide the variation in display characteristics.
 There’s no reason why you have to use a SolidColorBrush for this value – any other Brush type can be used if you want to get really creative.
 Note that UseLayoutRounding is set to false for this canvas, otherwise the ellipses will appear to wobble as the spinner rotates, due to the WPF rendering adjusting their calculated position to the closest whole pixel.
 The canvas is held within Viewbox, which scales it to fit within the control boundary.